zeropaper/web/src/markdown/blog/golang-go-code-coverage-accurate.md

 Awesome, we received true code coverage!

+> The following section is outdated and -coverpkg and -coverprofile are now
+> compatible with each other!
+Thanks Maria!

 ### Golang flag `-coverprofile` is incompatible with `-coverpgk`

 How about getting some nice code coverage reporting using, for example,